Omnichain-Deployer/omnichain-deployer/README.md

 This will run deploy script on all chains.

+#### 4. Verifying Contracts

-After deployment to verify contract on all network explorers run
+- After deployment to verify contract on all network explorers run

 ```
 npx hardhat omnichain-verify --address <Address of the deployed contract> CONSTRUCTOR_ARGS
 ```

+### Conclusion
+Omnichain Deployer streamlines the process of deploying and verifying smart contracts across multiple EVM-compatible networks.
+By automating key steps and providing a user-friendly CLI, it simplifies cross-chain dApp development, making it as straightforward as single-network deployment.
+Follow the steps above to implement Omnichain Deployer and enhance your multi-network development workflow.